 Our Lady of Dolours School was established by the Sisters of Mercy in 1896 on the present site.
-In 2021 we had approximately 320 students attending our school from a variety of cultural backgrounds.
-These students were well supported in their learning by dedicated and highly professional teaching and support.
+In 2022 we had approximately 330 students attending our school from a variety of cultural backgrounds.
+These students were well supported in their learning by dedicated and highly professional teaching and support staff.

 Music, Physical Education and Library were taught by specialist teachers on a weekly basis.
-When COVID restrictions allowed, extra-curricular activities including keyboard, guitar, chess lessons and coding were taught.
+Extra-curricular activities including keyboard, chess lessons and coding were taught.
 There were also opportunities to join the junior and senior school bands and choir.
-Due to COVID restrictions inter-school activities were unable to go ahead in 2021 and the usual community events such as assemblies and meetings were held via zoom.
+Inter-school activities resumed and we were able to conduct usual community events such as assemblies and parent meetings.